abelberhane/ZombieShooter/SECURITY.md

 ## Reporting a Vulnerability

 If you see any problems, please open an Issue in this repository and let me know!
 Thank you!
+Stay vigilant!